Press Release Framework Tips

 After the opening sentence, though, you have your first real meaty paragraph.
 Press releases operate on the “inverted pyramid” model as in all the important stuff goes up top and everything else is for the bottom of the release.
 So your second paragraph should be full of the who, what, where, when, and why of your story.

-Middle & End
+The Middle & End of Your Press Release

 Now here’s where you have to put in even more work.
 You have to ask yourself: do I have enough content for two more paragraphs?
 Three more?
 Keep in mind the longer your press release is the less likely it is some readers will check it out.
 If it’s way too long a reporter won’t give it the time of day.
 And if it’s full of nonsense there’s no reason to even send it in.